derjust/BigData/README.md

 combinedOutput.get(bigTableOutput).setCoder(new HBaseMutationCoder());
 ```

-**Hint:** Due to Java's type erasuer, for side outputs two things must be considered:
+**Hint:** Due to Java's type eraser, for side outputs two things must be considered:

-1. The `TagTuple` must be used as annonymous class.
+1. The `TagTuple` must be used as an anonymous class.
 1. Depending on the type in the output, it might be required to register appropriate Coders on the output.
-Dataflow might not be able to interfier the type during the pipeline validation.
-For datatypes from the Google ecosystem, there exist already the matching coders in `com.google.cloud.dataflow.sdk.coders` and `com.google.cloud.bigtable.dataflow`.
+Dataflow might not be able to interfere with the type during the pipeline validation.
+For datatypes from the Google ecosystem, matching coders already exist in `com.google.cloud.dataflow.sdk.coders` and `com.google.cloud.bigtable.dataflow`.

 ## Write Logic 1 - Bigtable
-Writng to Bigtable should be done via the provided classes of the SDK.
+Writing to Bigtable should be done via the provided classes of the SDK.

-It is possible to use the HBase API also within Dataflow, but this requires that your code handles the connection managment.
-Due to the asynchronous nature of the gRPC protocol used underneath this should be avoided if not required:
+It is also possible to use the HBase API within Dataflow, but this requires that your code can handle the connection management.
+Due to the asynchronous nature of the gRPC protocol used below, this should be avoided if it is not required:

-Which table should be written to will be provided via command line arguments.
-The table iteslf was created during the [basic setup](#basic-setup)
+The table that should be written to will be provided via the command line arguments.
+The table itself was created during the [basic setup](#basic-setup)

 ```java
 // Write the main output to Bigtable